-"accident" means an accident that may result in pollution.
+&quot;accident" means an accident that may result in pollution.

-"Annex II" means Annex II to Directive 2008/98/EC of the European Parliament and of the Council on waste.
+&quot;Annex II" means Annex II to Directive 2008/98/EC of the European Parliament and of the Council on waste keep the bale in its compacted state; although for most metal bales this is not necessary.
+Baled scrap metal may be easier to handle, store and transport than loose scrap.

-"authorised officer" means any person authorised by Natural Resources Wales under section 108(1) of The Environment Act 1995 to exercise, in accordance with the terms of any such authorisation, any power specified in Section 108(4) of that Act.
+&quot;authorised officer" means any person authorised by Natural Resources Wales under section 108(1) of The Environment Act 1995 to exercise, in accordance with the terms of any such authorisation, any power specified in Section 108(4) of that Act.